aaradhanas/angular/showdown-angular4/README.md

 # Showdown editor using Angular 4 [![Build Status](https://travis-ci.org/aaradhanas/angular.svg?branch=master)](https://travis-ci.org/aaradhanas/angular)

 This project is inspired by the works of the developers of Showdown editor.
-The existing showdown editor `http://demo.showdownjs.com/` has been developed using AngularJS (Version 1 of Angular).
+The [existing showdown editor] (http://demo.showdownjs.com/) has been developed using AngularJS (Version 1 of Angular).
 The editor has been rewritten in Angular 4 in a simpler and easier way.

+## Live app

+The showdown editor is published as a github page and is available at <https://aaradhanas.github.io/angular/>

 ## Angular 4 components